 Wooden utensils, wine cellars, fashion accessories, frames, bookshelves, chandeliers...
 You name them.
 When it comes to wood, he can make anything.
-His gifted hands and unmatched creativity form a recipe for magical creations.
+His gifted hands and unmatched creativity are a recipe for magical creations.

 Dushimimana Jules earns a living transforming pieces of wood into marketable products.
 In 2017, he co-founded Isubyo House of Arts and poured his heart into the start-up.
 Like any other business, Isubyo is obviously affected by Covid- 19.
 Despite the recession caused by the pandemic, his resilience keeps him going.